 Tiger Woods: Overcoming Injury and Adversity

-Woods' most notable victory at the US Open came in 2008 when he won the tournament despite playing with a fractured leg.
-He had to make a birdie on the 72nd hole just to force a playoff, which he eventually won on the first extra hole.
-Woods' victory was especially memorable given the fact that he had missed most of the previous year due to knee surgery.
+His most memorable win came in 2008, when he played on a fractured leg.
+He birdied the 72nd hole to force a playoff and won on the first extra hole.
+He had missed most of the previous year recovering from knee surgery.

 Ben Hogan: The Hawk's Incredible Comeback